NexaAI/octopus-v4/specialized_models/README.md

 ## DPO training
 If you really want a high-quality model, DPO training is highly recommended.
 We provide a DPO training code `dpo.py`.
 To conduct DPO training, you will also need a special dataset with two columns, `chosen` and `rejected`.

+One note is that when you conduct the DPO training, use the finetuned model from the SFT part as the base model.
+For more detail about PPO or reinforcement learning for language models, refer to this [blog](https://alexchen4ai.github.io/blog/notes/Large%20Language%20Model/rl_llm.html).